 Let me start this post by assuring you that I am not a doctor and not qualified to give any kind of medical or lifestyle advice.
-What I am about to share with you are simply a few ways in which I believe books play a positive and healthy role in my life in the hopes that they can do the same in yours.
+What I am about to share with you are simply a few ways in which I think books play a positive and healthy role in my life in the hopes that they may do the same in yours.

 Here’s the Story, of a Lovely Lady…